-If you are racing at night with your headlights on or your battery is a little low... then your engine is being put through the same "load" as you're racing down the track.
+If you are racing at night with your headlights on, the electric fan on, or your battery is a little low... then your engine is being put through the same "load" as trying to jump start someone with a low battery while you're racing down the track.
 You can gain this HP back by simply installing a switch in the "field" wire to shut it off.
 The field supplies the alternator with electricity which energizes it, or basically, "turns it on".
-Alternators need electricity to work, unlike old generators, so if you don't allow this field wire to energize the alternator then you have gained a few more ponies.
-To do this though, you MUST turn the engine off first and make sure the key is off when the alternator kill switch is turned off, otherwise the alternator will NOT "de-energize" if the engne is already running.
+Alternators need electricity to work, unlike old generators, so if you don't allow this field wire to energize the alternator, then you've gained a few more ponies.
+To do this though, you MUST turn the engine off first and make sure the key is off when the alternator kill switch is turned off, otherwise the alternator will NOT "de-energize" if the engine is already running.
 Once the engine's running and you want to re-energize the alternator, simply flip the switch while you're driving and it instantly turns-on.

 Another way to gain a substantial amount of power is to remove your power steering pump and convert your car over to manual steering.
 I don't recommend this for daily drivers because the steering will become harder.
-Power steering pumps can easily suck-up 20 to 30 horsepower.
+Most stock power steering pumps can easily suck-up 20 to 30 horsepower.
 Don't believe me?
-Turn your steering wheel a little, side to side, while your engine is idling and hear the idle drop a hundred or so RPM.
+Turn your steering wheel side to side while your engine is idling and hear the idle drop a hundred or so RPM.
 How much horsepower do you think it takes to lug your engine down that far?
 Yeah... about 20 or 30.
 So you say you aren't "steering" while you're driving down the drag strip?
 Well, every time your car gets squirrelly off the line, you have to "correct" it by steering, and there went 20 to 30 horsepower.
 If your car doesn't get squirrelly, maybe you should call us and order a BAD-ASS Engine and then you’ll be fish tailing!
 LOL